Travel.State.Gov > International Travel > Learn About Your Destination > Benin International Travel Information

 Further health information:

-Roads in Benin are generally in poor condition and are often impassable during the rainy season.
-During the rainy season from mid-June to mid-September, dirt roads become impassable.
+Roads in Benin are generally in poor condition.
+During the rainy season (from mid-June to mid-September), dirt roads become impassable.
 Four-wheel drive vehicles with full spare tires and emergency equipment are recommended.

 See our Road Safety page for more information.